'Fortress Australia' re-opens after two-year Covid closure

 The travel ban -- which also barred citizens from travelling overseas without an exemption and imposed a strict cap on international arrivals -- earned the country the nickname "Fortress Australia".

-Every month under the policies has cost businesses an estimated Aus $3.6 billion (US $2.6 billion), according to the Australian Chamber of Commerce and Industry, with tourism particularly hard hit.
+Every month under the policies has cost businesses an estimated AUS$ 3.6 billion ($2.6 billion), according to the Australian Chamber of Commerce and Industry, with tourism particularly hard hit.

 Tony Walker, managing director of Quicksilver Group, which operates cruises, diving excursions and resorts across the Great Barrier Reef, told AFP he was "very excited about being able to re-open".